dustinmoorman/appd-event-exporter/README.md

 # AppD Event Exporter

 A tool to pull AppD events and store them outside of AppD.
+This repo is meant to be a starting point for data extraction, and intended to be extended to fit your data storage requirements by providing an easy way to extract data with Python.

 ## Usage